kovidgoyal/calibre/manual/gui.rst

     :align: center

 In addition to the :guilabel:`Cover grid` described above, you can also have calibre display covers in the single row.
-This is activated via a button in the lower right corner of the main window.
+This is activated via the :guilabel:`Layout` button in the lower right corner of the main window.
 In :guilabel:`Preferences->Interface->Look & feel->Cover browser` you can change the number of covers displayed, and even have the :guilabel:`Cover browser` display itself in a separate popup window.